Description

 History / Background

+Semax is a synthetic peptide derived from a fragment of adrenocorticotropic hormone (ACTH) and was developed in Russia during the 1980s.
+It was originally designed for its neuroprotective and cognitive-enhancing properties and has been used in Russia and Eastern Europe for neurological and cognitive disorders.
 Semax is notable for its ability to cross the blood–brain barrier, allowing it to act directly on the central nervous system.
 Research has explored its potential applications in improving cognitive function, supporting recovery after neurological injury, and reducing stress-related symptoms.
 It has also gained popularity as a nootropic, with users reporting benefits in memory, attention, and mental clarity.

 The potential benefits of Semax include: